 1. Verify the visit details.
-Check with administrators and custodians that the date and time of the visit are correct and current and that the performance space is reserved for Christine's visit.
+Confirm with administrators and custodians that the date and time of the visit are correct and current, and that the performance space is reserved for Christine's visit.
 Sometimes visit dates and times are changed after the contract is signed, but not everyone is informed.

 2. Arrival: Christine prefers to arrive at least 45 minutes before the scheduled start time.
 Please make sure that there is someone to let her into the building and that the performance space is accessible for set up.
-Sometimes the space is being used for morning programming or breakfast, but if the tables are in place, Christine will not interfere with the regular school routine.
+If the space is being used for morning programming or breakfast, Christine will not interfere with the regular school routine if the tables are in place.

 3. Autographing: If you are offering your students and staff the opportunity to purchase discounted autographed books, you should have received an order form at least six weeks prior to the visit.
 Please notify Christine immediately if you have not received the form.
 It's best to post or distribute the book form at least two weeks before the visit.
 If you want students to witness Christine's autographing, be sure to build time into the schedule.
 Otherwise, Christine will sign the books while she's at school so they can be distributed before the end of the day.

 The autographing process goes faster and more accurately if payment and order forms are collected and paper-clipped together a day or two before the visit.
 Please remove staples!
 If possible, provide a distraction-free autographing table.
 Christine travels with extra books to accommodate late orders.
 Rarely, Christine does not bring enough copies.
-If this happens, autographed books will be shipped to school, free of charge, after the visit.
+If this happens, autographed books will be mailed to school (free shipping) during the week following the visit.

 4. Microphone: Notify Christine if she needs to bring her own system.
 She travels with a microphone stand, extension cord, and a small sound system.
 If she's planning to use the school microphone, check your sound system:

 Are spare batteries available?

 Can you set it up before Christine arrives?